abhi-shimpi/NetflixGPT-1.0/README.md

 - Checkout navigate in Body (that bug)
 - Align video title and movies list
 - Checkout .env working
+- Ask user about their openai key to use
+- Create error page

+- More sections on header
+        - TV shows ...
+- mouseEnter feature
+- Video Play component
+- Sign In new design

 # Learnings
 - Host application on production